2003 National League Championship Series: Steve Bartman, the 2004 Cubs, and beyond

 Even in a competitive division such that of the National League Central, the Cubs figured to be back in the hunt for another shot at the pennant in 2004.
 The team brought back future Hall of Fame pitcher Greg Maddux (he previously pitched for Chicago from 1986–1992).
 Many thought his addition, to go along with young starting pitchers Mark Prior, Kerry Wood, and Carlos Zambrano, would help resemble the Maddux-led Braves' rotations in the 1990s.
 However, Prior and Wood both took steps backwards, as they continued to be hampered by injury.
 In the division, the St. Louis Cardinals raced off to the division lead and eventual NL Central title, finishing with an MLB's best 105 wins.
 The Cubs faltered down the stretch and were eventually overtaken in the division and the wild card standings by a surging Houston Astros team in late September.
 Despite having a better record than the 2003 team, the 2004 Cubs were considered one of the most disappointing teams in franchise history due to not being able to qualify for a postseason spot.

-2003 Marlins' Juan Pierre and Derrek Lee would eventually become Cubs after being traded in two separate trades before the start of the 2005 season.
-Pierre was just in Chicago for a year, but Derrek Lee became a mainstay and a fan favorite there.
+2003 Marlins Juan Pierre and Derrek Lee would eventually become Cubs after being traded in two separate trades before the start of the 2005 season.
+Pierre was just in Chicago for a year, but Derrek Lee became a mainstay and a fan favorite with the team.
 Lee put up MVP-type numbers in 2005, finishing third that year in the award, while leading the National League batting average and slugging.
 He also won the gold glove and silver slugger awards at first base, being the only Cubs first baseman to accomplish this feat until Anthony Rizzo did it in 2016.

 Kerry Wood and Mark Prior never truly regained their form from 2003.
 After years of battling arm injuries, Prior would pitch his last game in MLB in 2006.
 Wood suffered similar arm issues and had to move to the bullpen in 2008, where he would find some success as the Cubs closer and later Yankees set-up reliever to Mariano Rivera.
 Wood retired in 2012 at the age of 35.
-Prior eventually found his calling as a pitching coach for the Dodgers since 2018, serving as a bullpen coach his first season and full staff pitching coach since 2019.
-As a coach, Prior won a World Series in 2020, 2024, and 2025.
+Prior eventually reached the World Series as a bullpen coach for the Dodgers in 2018 and he later won three championships as their pitching coach in 2020, 2024, and 2025.